dr3amy3gg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14 write a script that converts a number from base 10 to base 16; number in base 10is stored in DECIMAL; display num in base 16
 15 write a script that encodes and decodes text using rot13 encryption. assume ascii
 16 write a script that prints every other line from the input starting with the first line
+17 write a script that adds the two numbers store in env var WATER and STIR and print results; WATER is in base water, STIR is in base STIR; result should be in base bestchol